Avaray/dav.one/README.md

 - [ ] Make this project 100% Deno based.
 Currently package for SVG icons is not compatible with Deno and it is blocking me.
+- [ ] Do something cool with code blocks and Syntax Highlighting.
+I really want to avoid remark/rehype plugins.

 ## 🐣 How to run this project